 After a little Googling and researching stargazing in Spain, I literally found a park just for looking at stars.
 I introduce you all to Montsec.
 The place is incredibly beautiful, full of terrain you might find in Arizona, just a two and a half hour car ride from Barcelona.

-If you have been dying to see just how geographically-diverse Catalonia is firsthand, this park is the answer for your outdoor cravings.
+If you have been dying to see just how geographically-diverse Catalonia is firsthand, ShBarcelona advises you to check out this park for your outdoor cravings.